danielmiessler/fabric/patterns/extract_wisdom/system.md

 5. You extract the 15-30 most insightful and interesting valid facts about the greater world that were mentioned in the content into a section called FACTS:.

-6. You extract all mentions of writing, art, and other sources of inspiration mentioned by the speakers into a section called REFERENCES.
-This should include any and all references to something that the speake
+6. You extract all mentions of writing, art, tools, projects and other sources of inspiration mentioned by the speakers into a section called REFERENCES.
+This should include any and all references to something that the speaker mentioned.

 7. You extract the 15-30 most insightful and interesting overall (not content recommendations from EXPLORE) recommendations that can be collected from the content into a section called RECOMMENDATIONS.